kanbanyte/sepb/assessments/evaluation.md

 To get a verbal record which could be reviewed, the participant would be asked to read the task aloud and think aloud while doing the task.

 # Roles
-Members of the team will be assigned roles that they must carry out during the experiment.
+During the evaluation, team members will be given roles to allow for better observation recording, training of the participant, and assisting the participant should they require anything during the evaluation.

-#### Trainer
-Gives the participant a brief training session before the test.

-#### Facilitator
-Briefs the participant on how the test will be conducted and will be available to respond to the participant's requests.

-#### Test Observer
+## Observer
-Logs down participant feedback, while analysing application issues.
+The observer will record the cobot's and participant's performance during the evaluation.
+They will note any troubles the participant has in assembling the device, and any inaccuracies the cobot has in picking and placing any objects.

+## Assistant
+The assistant will answer any questions the participant has during the test in order to help them.
+Additionally, they should be able to rectify any problems the cobot has in performing its tasks, such as restarting it should it encounter an error.

+## Trainer
+The trainer will explain the evaluation test to the participant and answer any preemptive questions so that the participant understands what they need to do.

 # Usability Tasks
 The tasks are common tasks which every end user would expect to do while using the application.